 The new team means Honda's approach will be similar to that of the Italian constructor Ferrari, which manages its own team as well as making its own engines and chassis.
 Other major car makers on the circuit supply their engines for independent racing teams to use.

-Honda withdrew from motor racing in 1992, stating that it had achieved its objectives in the sport.Reuse content
+Honda withdrew from motor racing after the completion of the 1992 circuit, stating that it had achieved its objectives in the sport.Reuse content